espsrc/rucio-rse-StoRM-webdav/README.md

 systemctl start ntpd
 ```

-Set-up a hostname and check if your hostname is working
+Set-up a hostname and check if your hostname is working.
+In our case we will use `spsrc.local` a localhost and then it will be put under NGINX.

 ```
 hostname -f